LikeTheSalad/aaper/README.md

   is `Any` or `Object` and you'd have to check its type manually in order to verify whether the current request is for an Activity or a Fragment.

-In this example, we want to close an Activity if at least one requested permission is denied, therefore `ActivityRequestStrategy` seems to suit better for this case.
+In this example, we will annotate a method inside an Activity and nowhere else, therefore `ActivityRequestStrategy` seems to suit better for this case.

 We must provide for every custom `RequestStrategy` two things, a name (which will serve as an ID for